gbif/vocabulary/vocabulary-importer/README.md

 * *--reimport, -re*

-    If set it does a reimport by updating the exisiting vocabulary and concepts
+    If set it does a reimport by updating the existing vocabulary and concepts

+* *--encoding, -enc*

+    Encoding of the CSV files.
+If not specified it uses UTF-8

 For example: